Noble's concession gives clout to maverick researchers

 Commodity traders like Noble make attractive targets for activist short-sellers looking for possible accounting anomalies, since such companies tend to rely on complex methods to value their assets.

-In 2012, U.S. short-seller Muddy Waters similarly challenged the accounting at Singapore's Olam Ltd (OLAM.SI).
-Olam rejected all allegations but reduced its capital spending and debt as a result of the challenge.
+In 2012, U.S. short-seller Muddy Waters similarly challenged the accounting at Singapore's Olam Ltd. Olam rejected all allegations but reduced its capital spending and debt as a result of the challenge.

 "Businesses that engage in complex transactions and whose business models are subject to rapid change can be opaque to the investment community," said Paul Smith, chief executive of the analyst association, the CFA Institute.